COVID-19 RELIEF INITIATIVES

 Maui YMCA Protection HUB Program

-The Maui Family YMCA is working with the community as a Donation and Distribution site for Personal Protective Equipment (PPE).
-Our Mission is to provide PPE such as masks, goggles, face-shields, and gloves to organizations / service providers in need of supplies.
-The COVID-19 crisis has made it difficult for organizations to secure these items, the Y is hoping to bridge this gap.
-If you have PPE to donate or your organization is looking to request some PPE materials, click the button below to submit your donation or request online.
+The Maui Family YMCA worked with the community of Maui as a Donation and Distribution site for Personal Protective Equipment (PPE).
+Our Mission was to provide PPE such as masks, goggles, face-shields, and gloves to organizations/service providers in need of supplies.
+The COVID-19 crisis had made it difficult for organizations to secure these items and the Y hoped to bridge this gap.